How to Prepare for Your Mammogram

 - Five: Scores of five indicate a 95 percent or higher chance of a cancerous area.
 Your doctor will discuss a biopsy to take a sample of the tissue to look for malignant cells to verify the presence of cancer.

 - Six: If you get a score of six, you already know you have cancer and are in treatment.
 Mammograms with this score typically are used to see the effectiveness of the treatment.
 This score is only given to those who have had a mass verified to be cancerous from a biopsy.

 Don’t put off caring for your health.
 If your doctor suggests that you consider getting a mammogram, schedule one today.
 Do not let your fears make you put off breast cancer screenings through mammograms.
 Even if the results indicate cancer, the earlier your doctor spots it, the more likely treatment will be successful.

-To help you feel more secure about the procedure and results, contact us at your nearest Envision Radiology location.
+To help you feel more secure about the procedure and results, contact us at your nearest Envision Imaging location.
 We have several sites around the country equipped with the latest in mammography technology.
 You also won’t have to wait weeks to get results.
 Our centers send results to your referring doctor typically within four business hours of the procedure, making it the fastest in the industry.
 We care about our patients and respect both them and their time.

 If your doctor has suggested that you get a mammogram, take charge of your health and sign up for one today.
-Your health is essential, and at Envision Radiology, we want to be part of your journey in caring for your health.
+Your health is essential, and at Envision Imaging, we want to be part of your journey in caring for your health.
 We will help with your mammograms by giving you accurate, fast results while treating you with the care and respect you deserve.